Jarvis Landry: 2021 season

-In Week 1 against the Kansas City Chiefs, Landry caught five passes for 71 yards and added a rushing touchdown in the 33-29 loss.
+In Week 1 against the Chiefs, Landry caught five passes for 71 yards and added a rushing touchdown in the 33–29 loss.
 In Week 2, Landry suffered a knee sprain and was placed on injured reserve on September 21, 2021.
 The Browns activated Landry from injured reserve on October 21, 2021.
-In Week 12, Landry recorded his only 100-yard game of the season in a loss to the Baltimore Ravens.
+In Week 12, Landry recorded his only 100-yard game of the season in a loss to the Ravens.
 Landry finished the 2021 season with 52 receptions for 570 receiving yards and two receiving touchdowns to go along with two rushing touchdowns.

 On March 14, 2022, Landry was released from the Browns.

 New Orleans Saints

 Landry signed a one-year contract with the New Orleans Saints on May 13, 2022.
 Landry started the season with seven receptions for 114 yards in a 27–26 victory over the Atlanta Falcons.
+On December 22, the Saints placed Landry on season–ending injured reserve with an ankle injury.
 He finished the season with 25 catches for 272 yards and one touchdown through nine games.